 BARBARA GUTFREUND ARFA CONFERENCE

-Our annual Barbara Gutfreund Arfa Professional Development Conference on Holocaust Education provides educators with innovative resources and techniques to teach students about the Holocaust.
-We also highlight educational resource materials developed by the International School for Holocaust Studies of Yad Vashem.
+Our annual Barbara Gutfreund Arfa Professional Development Conference on Holocaust Education provides educators with innovative resources and techniques to teach students about the Holocaust and sustain the lessons of this event for present and future generations.

 For the Conference and its other educational works, the American Society received the 2015 President’s Award for its contributions to social studies education nationally.
 The award commends the American Society for implementing best educational practices in using documents, inquiry, critical thinking and action for studying the Holocaust.
 The Conference is one of many educational programs developed by the American Society for Yad Vashem.

-The Conference is named in memory of Barbara Gutfreund Arfa, z’l, a longstanding supporter of the American Society.
-It is sponsored by the Barbara Gutfreund Arfa Endowment Fund for Holocaust Education, which was created by Harvey Arfa and Caroline and Morris Massel as a tribute to Barbara Arfa’s commitment to Holocaust education.
-It sponsors the Conference and other important educational initiatives.
+The Conference is named in memory of Barbara Gutfreund Arfa, z’l, a longstanding supporter of the American Society and is sponsored by the Barbara Gutfreund Arfa Endowment Fund for Holocaust Education.
+This fund was created by Harvey Arfa and Caroline and Morris Massel as a tribute to Barbara Arfa’s commitment to Holocaust education.